Super Lawyers

 11. Will State Farm pay my medical bills directly?

 State Farm may pay your medical bills directly through a PIP policy in Maryland.
-But they will not pay your medical bills directly if you are bringing a claim against their insured or an uninsured motorist claim.
+But they will not pay your medical bills directly if you bring a claim against their insured or an uninsured motorist claim.

 12. What states does State Farm cover?